 You’ll learn activities and games to help support them in their development while making it fun.

-With the proper support your child can safely learn how to navigate and improve their gross motor skills, keep up with their peers, and develop into confident, independent adults.
+With proper support, your child can safely learn how to navigate and improve their gross motor skills.

-Book Your Appointment With Little Feet Pediatric Therapy Today
+Book Your Appointment With Our Pediatric Therapy Clinic Today

-Book your appointment with Little Feet Pediatric Therapy today.
+Book your appointment with Little Feet Therapy today and support your child’s growth from the ground up.

-St. Louis, MO
+► St. Louis, MO Clinic

 Founded in 2019, Little Feet Therapy offers on site pediatric physical and occupational therapy treatments for children from 2 months to 18 years old with physical and developmental concerns.
 Our clinics focus on providing therapy in a child’s natural setting where your child is in familiar surroundings, it puts their mind at ease and helps them focus more on the work they’re doing with their pediatric therapist.
 Our therapists will work with your child at your home, at school, at daycare, or another place in the community where they feel most comfortable.